Rio 2016 Olympiad: 2013- 2016

 During the 2013 Season, Frances raced in the women's double scull with Vicki Meyer-Laker.
 At the World Cup Regatta in Sydney she won a bronze medal and doubled up into the eight, finishing fourth.
 Back in the double, Frances and Vicki won gold at Eton Dorney and finished fifth in Lucerne before placing fourth at the World Rowing Championships in Chungju.

 During the 2012 World Cup season, Frances raced in the women's quadruple scull.
 The crew won a bronze medal in Belgrade, finished fifth in Belgrade and won bronze again in Munich.
 At the 2012 Olympic Games in London, Frances raced in the women's quadruple scull with Melanie Wilson, Debbie Flood and Beth Rodford, finishing sixth.

 Frances raced in the single scull at the 2011 World Rowing Championships in Bled, Slovenia, finishing 10th.

-In challenging conditions on New Zealand's Lake Karapiro, Frances and her crewmates Debbie Flood, Beth Rodford and Annabel Vernon won a superb gold medal in 7:12.78.
-A particularly satisfying result for Frances who underwent hip surgery earlier in the year.
+In challenging conditions on New Zealand's Lake Karapiro in 2010, Frances and her women's quadruple scull crewmates Debbie Flood, Beth Rodford and Annabel Vernon won a superb gold medal.
+This was a particularly satisfying result for Frances, who had undergone hip surgery earlier in the year.

 Frances represented GB at the Olympic Games in Sydney in 2000, finishing ninth in the double scull with Sarah Winckless.

-Since then she has gained a degree in Spanish and found a great love of food and cooking.
-During a year out from rowing (2008-9) training to be a professional cook at Ballymaloe Cookery School.
+She has a great love of food and cooking.
+During a year out from rowing in 2008-9, she spent three months training to be a professional cook at Ballymaloe Cookery School.
 She then went on to work both as a private cook for a family and at the popular London restaurant, Ottolenghi.

-Frances is Lottery Funded through UK Sport.
+Frances is Lottery funded through UK Sport.